 More detailed information is available in the Parent & Guardian Handbook, which is intended for families with students at all grade levels.
-It is also posted on the school's website.

 Mornings on the Playground

 Playground supervision begins at 8:30 each day.
 We encourage families to arrive at school earlier if adults are able to stay and supervise their children.
 It's a nice way for kids and adults to catch up with their friends and for kids to run around a bit before getting settled in their classrooms.